Cadasta/cadasta-docs/en/04-records.md

 #### Relationships {#relationships}

-Any given location has a relationship to a number of parties.
+Any given location has a relationship to a number of [parties](#parties).
 For example, a municipality may own a utility corridor, which certain communities may use as a right-of-way.

+#### Parties{#Parties}

+Parties are the individuals, groups or corporations who have a stake in one of the locations in your project.

+* **Individuals** are single people, like a landowner or lessee.
+* **Groups** are collections of people who may not have an official organization.
+* **Corporations** are organizations like companies, NGOs, or government bodies.

 #### Adding a New Relationship {#adding-a-new-relationship}